kunstler/FrenchNFI/README.md

 ## Introduction

 This repository provides R codes to format the French National Forest Inventory.
 In this README I describes the data from the French National Forest Inventory (NFI).
-At the moment the code is quite messy and mainly provided in .Rmd file where R code is mixed with explainaition.
-I need to split that in functions and tex.
+At the moment the code is quite messy and mainly provided in .Rmd file where R code is mixed with explanation.
+I need to split that in functions and text.

 ### Data downloaded
  The data were downloaded from